 The Craven County Health Department is vaccinating individuals 5 years of age and older.

 Children ages 5 to 11 can now receive a safe and effective COVID-19 vaccine.
 See the Frequently Asked Questions page for more details.

 Individuals who are immunocompromised and received the Moderna or Pfizer vaccines can now receive an additional dose to better protect themselves from COVID-19.
 The additional dose should be given at least 28 days after completing the initial two-dose series.

-Certain groups can now receive a booster dose of the Pfizer, Moderna, and Janssen (J&J) COVID-19 vaccine.
-Booster doses of Pfizer and Moderna should be given at least 6 months after completing the initial two-dose series.
+Boosters doses of the COVID-19 vaccine are now available to all North Carolinians 12 and older.
+Booster doses of Pfizer and Moderna should be given 5 months after completing the initial two-dose series.
 A booster dose of J&J should be given at least 2 months after receiving the single shot.
+You may also be eligible for a second booster dose four months after completing your first booster dose.
 Please note that the Craven County Health Department does not administer the J&J vaccine.